Warsaw Radom Airport: Military Airport

-Airport construction started in May 1929 to serve as a training facility for the first Polish civilian pilot training school.

-In April 1932, it was handed over to the Ministry of Military Affairs (the equivalent of the Polish Ministry of National Defence at the time), which expanded the facility by buying more land; building hangars, barracks and a shooting range; and started training military pilots and paratroopers.
+In April 1932, the airport was handed over to the Ministry of Military Affairs (the equivalent of the Polish Ministry of National Defence at the time), which expanded the facility by buying more land; building hangars, barracks and a shooting range; and started training military pilots and paratroopers.

 Training continued until World War II.

 During the War's first days, German forces bombed the airport, destroying aircraft and hangars and causing the personnel to evacuate.
 During the occupation of Poland, the Luftwaffe used it for training and preparation of German pilots for battle on the Eastern Front.
 By the end of the war, the airport was mined and heavily damaged.
 The Polish military returned to Sadków in March 1945 and since then pilot training has continued until today.

 Regional Airport 2014-2018

 On 30 June 2006, Gmina Radom established Port Lotniczy Radom S.A. with a 22 million zloty budget to prepare Radom-Sadków for civilian operations.
 It became the airport operator on 24 January 2007.
 At the end of January 2011, a free-lease agreement for a 125 ha civilian and military joint use airport area was signed.

 In September that year, the Polish Civil Aviation Office issued a permit for civilian operations after fulfilling Chicago Convention requirements.

 In January 2012, works on an airport lighting project commenced.

 In July 2012, the airport has acquired the former Terminal 2 building of Łódź Airport together with all its equipment for 2 mln zł.
 Its re-assembly started in January 2013 and was completed in March 2014.
 It is able to serve two Boeing 737 or Airbus A320 class aircraft at the same time.

 Radom city council adapted the military airport in Sadków to serve domestic and international flights and was issued with a civilian airport certificate by the Civil Aviation Office in May 2014.

 The Polish Air Navigation Services Agency installed a DVOR/DME navigation system at the airport in December 2014.